Thorlabs/Motion_Control_Examples/C++/README.md

 Each example in the solution is set within it's own project, and set up with all references required for the project to compile.
 As a result, it is the simplest method for getting a project up and running quickly, but with the caveat that you must download all examples in order for it to work.

-If you're project only requires an example for one device, then you may also create a Visual C++ project from scratch.
+If your project only requires an example for one device, then you may also create a Visual C++ project from scratch.
 The guide will explain how to set up a project, add library dependencies, and additional include directories.

 For the purposes of this guide, the following are required: